ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 Module format and documentation
 *******************************

-If you want to contribute your module to Ansible, you must write your module in Python and follow the standard format described below.
+If you want to contribute your module to most Ansible collections, you must write your module in Python and follow the standard format described below.
 (Unless you're writing a Windows module, in which case the :ref:`Windows guidelines <developing_modules_general_windows>` apply.)
 In addition to following this format, you should review our :ref:`submission checklist <developing_modules_checklist>`, :ref:`programming tips <developing_modules_best_practices>`, and :ref:`strategy for maintaining Python 2 and Python 3 compatibility <developing_python_3>`, as well as information about :ref:`testing <developing_testing>` before you open a pull request.

 Every Ansible module written in Python must begin with seven standard sections in a particular order, followed by the code.
 The sections in order are: